purabtpatel/Road-To-Success/Documents/DhruvilKansara.md

 - tasks_api
 - banner

++ Purab and I went through and deleted unused and irrelevant files.
+I will not list them here but he will have them on his readme.
+Also certain imports in relevant files were commented out to show which files were not used.

 ## Commits:
 (**These are both minor and major commits but this does not include any merges or pull requests that I may have performed as repository owner.** )
   * [Commit 11](https://github.com/dhruvilk/Road-To-Success/commit/3b8ab4c8b05e71178a37e1ef8fe21858fa452d8f)